agilbert1412/Archipelago.Gifting.Net/README.md

 ```

 When refunding a gift, that gift will be sent back to the original sender, with the flag `IsRefund` now set to `true`, so they know it is not a new gift, but a refund of a gift they originally sent.
 It is then up to the original sender client to decide what to do with it.
-Typically, they would simply give back the gifted item to the player.
+Typically, they would simply give back the item to the player.

 2: Selling the gift
 The gift carries a value in Archipelago currency, which can be added to the EnergyLink for everyone to use, if your game supports interacting with the EnergyLink.
+A value of zero should be interpreted as "coming from a game without multiworld currency", and selling is not a good choice for these gifts

 3: Ignoring that gift completely.
 This should be a last resort, as the item will then be lost forever.